 Heather Williams, program manager for Building Better Neighborhoods, joins the ROUNDTABLE to talk about the importance of neighborhood engagement and the impact neighborhood associations can have in their communities.

 Host Michael Hicks welcomes retired CEO and chairman of First Merchants Bank, Stefan Anderson as his guest to this episode of THE ROUNDTABLE.
 Anderson talks about banking regulation and reform as well as the importance of early childhood education to a local community.

 Episode 5 | Bruce Balfour and Michael Fortunato

 Guests Bruce Balfour and Michael Fortunato join host Michael Hicks this episode of THE ROUNDTABLE to talk about taking their academic research knowledge base to develop a consulting group that provides economic and community development to rural communities and small-town economies.

 Episode 4 | Greg Wathen

-Join host Michael Hicks as he sits down with Greg Wathen at the table during April’s episode of THE ROUNDTABLE.
+Host Michael Hicks sits down with Greg Wathen during April’s episode of THE ROUNDTABLE.
 Greg talks about economic development in his hometown Evansville as well as four southwestern Indiana counties as part of the Regional Cities Initiative.

 Episode 3 | Emily Wornell

-This month on THE ROUNDTABLE the focus is on the challenges rural families face with potential job losses through offshoring and automation.
+This episode of ROUNDTABLE focuses on the challenges rural families face with potential job losses through offshoring and automation.
 Rural sociologist, Emily J. Wornell joins host Michael Hicks to talk about a recent vulnerability study she co-authored.

 Episode 2 | Greg Goodnight